- You can afford beautiful, healthy teeth without financial burdens.

 What dental care does supplemental dental insurance cover?

-The insurance covers all services provided by dentists and orthodontists that you can also make use of with private comprehensive health insurance.
+The insurance coverage includes all services provided by dentists and orthodontists that you can also make use of with private comprehensive health insurance.
 Good tariffs give you reliable comprehensive dental coverage.

 However, you will only be reimbursed for dental care that is explicitly covered by the policy.
-For example: If your tariff does not cover dental cleanings, you will have to bear the costs yourself.
+For example: If your tariff does not cover professional teeth cleaning, you will have to bear the costs yourself.

 How does supplemental dental insurance work?